What is Zilliqa (ZIL)? Your ultimate guide

 Easy communication between shards is necessary so that each user can easily access information stored on the blockchain.

 With the launch of Zilliqa’s mainnet in January 2019, the crypto start-up became the first public blockchain platform to successfully trail sharding as a scaling solution.

 Zilliqa’s sharded design allows concurrent chains to process transactions at the same time, thus increasing the capacity and speed of the network.

 The start-up is currently working on various R&D projects to improve the core infrastructure.
-Metapolis is set to launch in April 2022, and with a huge ecosystem and numerous upcoming partnerships, the blockchain is in a good position to stay ahead of the competition in the rapidly maturing digital asset space.
+Metapolis was launched in April 2022, and with a huge ecosystem and numerous upcoming partnerships, the blockchain is in a good position to stay ahead of the competition in the rapidly maturing digital asset space.